aispeech-lab/advr-avss/README.md

 ## Overview
 Demo samples of our paper *"Audio-Visual Speech Separation with Visual Features Enhanced by Adversarial Training"*.

-We will release the whole code soon.
-If you have any question about implementation details, feel free to ask me (zhangpeng2018@ia.ac.cn).
+If you have any question about implementation details, feel free to ask me (1002434886@qq.com).

 ## Abstract
 Audio-visual speech separation (AVSS) refers to separating individual voice from an audio mixture of multiple simultaneous talkers by conditioning on visual features.
 For the